bcvillano/skeletor/README.md

 }
 ```
 where task_id is assigned by the server to the task when it is created to keep track of different tasks.

+## Reverse Shell
+Skeletor's **Go Implant** also has a **shell** action, which is
+used to create a reverse shell over a WebSocket.
+To do so,
+run the shell_handler.go program, either by compiling it or with
+the command *go run shell_handler.go*, which will listen for
+incoming connections, by default on port 9000 and give you an
+interactive reverse shell to execute commands in real-time.

+> The shell handler is only designed to handle one connection at
+a time.
+Make sure you end the previous connection before
+starting a new interactive shell.

 # Usage
 ## Server